-Swim bladder disease is most commonly known for making fish lose control of their swim bladder organ, which in turn allows for them to sink and float throughout the water column.
+Swim bladder disease is most commonly known for making fish lose control of their swim bladder organ, which in turn allows them to sink and float throughout the water column.
 When something goes wrong with this organ, it can cause the fish to lose control of its ability to swim correctly either temporarily or permanently.
-In a variety of cases due to breeding deformations into the fish, as many fish breeds such as fancy goldfish and blood parrots are bred to have an enlarged swim bladder organ.
+In a variety of cases due to breeding deformations into the fish, many fish breeds such as fancy goldfish and blood parrots are bred to have an enlarged swim bladder organ.
 Due to this organ being enlarged, it can result in the fish losing complete control of being able to swim if they are fed incorrectly, constipated, or if they get any physical injuries inside of their setup.

 A majority of fish species already carry this bacterium either within their bodies or through the food that they naturally eat.
 When the fish has no other weaknesses in their immune system due to good conditions and a proper diet, the bacteria will stay dormant.
 However, once the fish's immune system becomes weak the bacteria will reactivate and can start to infect not only the fish but any other fish that comes in contact with the infected fish.
-In a majority of environments, this bacterium is spread from fish bullying the weaker fish or attempting to eat its body once the infected fish dies, thereby now infected the healthy fish and turning them into a carrier of this bacteria.
+In a majority of environments, this bacterium is spread from fish by bullying the weaker fish or attempting to eat its body once the infected fish dies, thereby now infected infecting the healthy fish and turning them into a carrier of this bacteria.

 Treatment and Medication

-If the fish is a new born fry and is unable to swim correctly, the issue is instead resulting in bad genes or an issue when they were being developed inside of their mother.
+If the fish is a newborn fry and is unable to swim correctly, the issue is instead resulting in bad genes or an issue when they were being developed inside of their mother.
 Sadly, nothing can be done for these cases since it is impossible to give them better genes or undo the damage that was done when they were being developed.
-Make sure not to move the fry from one setup to another (as water parameters can vary greatly from one tank to another even if the water source is the same) can reduce any damage that is gone through developmental issues.
+Making sure not to move the fry from one setup to another (as water parameters can vary greatly from one tank to another even if the water source is the same) can reduce any damage that is gone through developmental issues.
 Since fry are technically growing into their adult form for up to the first few years (depending on the fish species), we must make sure we provide them with excellent conditions.

-Less common issues can be related to bacterial infections, parasites that are inside of their body, worms of various kinds living inside of their organs, and physical damage is the fish is large enough to bite (or body slam) into another fish.
+Less common issues can be related to bacterial infections, parasites that are inside of their body, worms of various kinds living inside of their organs, and physical damage if the fish is large enough to bite (or body slam) into another fish.
 If the fish is infected it is key to make sure that you find the symptoms that they appear to have and treat them as soon as possible.
 If a fish is injured at all, try making sure to remove any rough decorations, fish, or sometimes even equipment that could lead the fish to hurt itself.
-Using medicine can improve the speed at which the fish will heal and therefore have their swim bladder back to working order.
+Using medicine can improve the speed at which the fish will heal and therefore have their swim bladder back in working order.